List of Miracleman characters: Fictional species biography

 They first come into contact with Earth in November 1982, when Qys envoys locate the superhumans Miracleman and Miraclewoman.
 The successful birth of Miracleman's daughter Winter is judged to make them worthy of introduction to 'Intelligent Space'.
-As a result, the warrior-class Aza Chorn and Phon Mooda are assigned represent the Gulf World Confederacy, and build an observation post behind Earth's moon where they will liaise with Miracleman, Miraclewoman and the newly discovered Firedrake Huey Moon.
+As a result, the warrior-class Aza Chorn and Phon Mooda are assigned represent the Gulf World Confederacy, and build an observation post behind Earth's moon where they will liaise with Miracleman, Miraclewoman and the Huey Moon.
 Normally communicating via sign language, they swiftly learn English to speak to their new allies, which Miracleman notes they speak with perfect BBC intonation.
-After two years this arrangement is disturbed by the return of a third Earth superhuman, the insane and powerful Kid Miracleman.
+After two years this arrangement is disturbed by the return of Kid Miracleman.
 The two Warpsmiths help in the battle; while Aza Chorn is able to eventually contain their adversary he is killed in the process.
 The trio of humans attend his funeral at the observation post, where the remaining members of his cluster have an orgy in remembrance in accordance with Warpsmith culture.
 Kana Blur of the same cluster then takes Aza Chorn's place as Earth emissary.
 With their existence now known, the Warpsmiths and their human allies take benevolent control of the planet, turning it into a utopia.

 Warpsmiths become popular figures on Earth as cultural envoys and couriers, finding particular common ground with the Japanese.
 However it is unclear what the Black Warpsmiths' ultimate goal is as Phon Mooda is reporting the birth rates of superhumans back to them, and they concur that the 'experiment' may be close to running its course.

 Black Warpsmiths

-Warpsmith society is overseen by the huge Black Warpsmiths, a trio of seemingly immobile brothers who monitor the worlds that make up their empire and constantly test their forces against potential threats from their enemies.
+Warpsmith society is overseen by the Black Warpsmiths, a trio of seemingly immobile brothers who monitor the worlds that make up their empire and constantly test their forces against potential threats from their enemies.
 There were originally four Black Warpsmiths but at some point they were reduced to three.
-They create Warpsmiths in various classes - white Warpsmiths are warriors, grey Warpsmiths are diplomats, red Warpsmiths monitor stars and blue Warpsmiths are artisans.
+They create Warpsmiths in various classes - white Warpsmiths are warriors, grey Warpsmiths are diplomats, red Warpsmiths monitor stars, and blue Warpsmiths are artisans.